Laws Emphasize Treatment for Drug Offenders

 Drug Treatment in Minnesota

-Drug lawyers in Mineapolis should advise their clients about their drug treatment options.
+Drug lawyers in Minneapolis should advise their clients about their drug treatment options.
 In Minnesota, drug treatment programs are required to provide counseling and education to clients that can help reduce the possibility of relapse.
 Successful completion of drug treatment requires clients to change their lifestyle and rely upon treatment programs that can help them address their addictions and get a second chance at life.

 Max Keller has won countless jury trial cases involving misdemeanors and felonies, sex crimes, and DWI’s.
 He is a member of the Minnesota Society for Criminal Justice, which only allows the top 50 criminal defense attorneys in the state as members.
 Max is a frequent speaker at CLE’s and is often asked for advice by other defense attorneys across Minnesota.